 Barcelona bubbles with life in its narrow Barri Gòtic alleys, along the pedestrian boulevard called the Ramblas, in the funky bohemian quarter of El Born, and throughout the chic, grid-planned part of town called the Eixample.
-Its Old City is made for seeing on foot, full of winding lanes that emerge into secluded squares dotted with palm trees and ringed with cafés and boutiques.
+Barcelona's Old City is made for seeing on foot, full of winding lanes that emerge into secluded squares dotted with palm trees and ringed with cafés and boutiques.
 The waterfront bristles with life, overlooked by the parklike setting of Montjuïc.
 Across the city, the architecture is colorful, playful, and unique.
 In this vibrant city, locals still join hands and dance the sardana in front of the cathedral every weekend.
 Neighborhood festivals jam the events calendar.
 The cafés are filled by day, and people crowd the streets at night, pausing to fortify themselves with a perfectly composed bite of seafood and a drink at a tapas bar.
 Every hidden back lane provides shelter for an array of inviting shops.
 If you're in the mood to surrender to a city’s charms, let it be in Barcelona.

 At a Glance